PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 >### Environmental Awareness:
 *Explore ways youth can contribute to environmental sustainability.*
 *Discuss the impact of climate change on communities.*
+Host 1: **Alan Ma**, Freshman at Stanford University, Organizor of Youth Environmental Summit with TRNWR

 >### Community Building Projects:
 *Brainstorm ideas for youth-led community projects.*